If you love hi-fi gear, you won’t love what you’re about to see.

 Q: Mike, have you ever met any of the people featured in these cases?

-A: Only one, though I’ve spoken to Trevor Lees from case #6 by phone and email, and the owner of the business in case #16 via email, far too many times, unfortunately.
+A: Only one, from case #15.
+I’ve spoken to Trevor Lees from case #6, and the owner of the business in case #16 though, both of whom consider their work genius.

-Q: Are you worried about people trying to force you to remove these cases?
+Q: Are you worried people will try to force you to remove these cases?

-Q: Why do people do such poor work?
+Q: How can people do such poor work?

 Q: Mike, how can you be sure the people did the work attributed to them?

-A: Verification is achieved through invoices, written and photographic records and customer accounts.
+A: Verification is achieved through my firsthand inspection of equipment, invoices, written and photographic records and first-hand customer accounts.

 Disclaimer